Dauety History, Family Crest & Coats of Arms

 Early History of the Dauety family

-Another 173 words (12 lines of text) covering the years 1783, 1587, 1608 and 1608 are included under the topic Early Dauety History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dauety research.
+Another 61 words (4 lines of text) covering the years 1783, 1587, 1608, 1608, 1677 and 1755 are included under the topic Early Dauety History in all our PDF Extended History products and printed products wherever possible.

 Dauety Spelling Variations